JershBytes/semaUwU/README.md

 </details>

-## :memo: Notes
-> [!NOTE]
-> I've modified the script to install MariaDB by default and pass the commands through to MariaDB for the setup of the database.
-This is not for the Sempaphore Setup portion but just the Datbase.
-All you need to is note that information for the semaphore portion.
-> - In [mariab.conf](conf/mariadb.conf) you'll just need to change the password and make your own root password as well.
 ---
 > [!NOTE]
 > Since new versions of Semaphore let you use **Terraform** and **OpenTofu**.
 You Can also install them following the Instructions from the links below